The Best Homemade Peanut Butter (With Variations)

 You Will Need

-1 to 3 teaspoons peanut or vegetable oil, if needed
+1 to 3 teaspoons peanut or vegetable oil, as needed

 Directions

-• 1Heat oven to 350 degrees F. Add the nuts to a round or square cake pan (or rimmed baking sheet).
+1Preheat the oven to 350°F (177°C).
+Add the peanuts to a round or square cake pan (or small-rimmed baking sheet).

-2Roast nuts for 3 minutes, shake pan then roast another 3 to 5 minutes or until the nuts are lightly browned and smell nutty (careful, they can burn quickly).
-Let cool until you can handle them.
+2Roast the peanuts in the oven for 3 minutes, shake the pan, then roast another 3 to 5 minutes or until they are lightly browned and smell nutty (watch them to prevent over-browning).
+Let them cool until you can handle them.

 Adam and Joanne's Tips

-• How to store: Transfer the peanut butter to a food-safe container, cover, and then store in the refrigerator up to one month.
-If over the month the nut butter separates, use a spoon to stir it until it is well blended.
+• Storing: Transfer the peanut butter to a food-safe container or jar, cover it, and store it in the refrigerator for up to 1 month.
+If the peanut butter separates, use a spoon to stir it until it is well blended.

-• Nutrition facts: The nutrition facts provided below are estimates and are for the basic recipe.
-We have used the USDA Supertracker recipe calculator to calculate approximate values.
+• Nutrition facts: The facts provided below are estimates for the basic recipe.
+We have used the USDA database to calculate approximate values.

 Nutrition Per Serving Serving Size 1 tablespoon / Calories 95 / Protein 3 g / Carbohydrate 3 g / Dietary Fiber 1 g / Total Sugars 1 g / Total Fat 8 g / Saturated Fat 1 g / Cholesterol 0 mg